 Check out our solo travel guide to Quepos and Manuel Antonio, Costa Rica!

-How else are we supporting sustainability in this region?
+How else are we supporting sustainability in Costa Rica?

-For several years our goal has been to incorporate an included activity within each of our trips that can support a local community or support environmental sustainability efforts.
+For years we’ve been including an activity within each of our trips that can support a local community or support environmental sustainability efforts.

 And guess what?
-This activity includes both.
-Like I said before, we are travelers and travelers give back!
+This activity does both.
+Like I said before, we are travelers, and travelers give back!

-So, we have started a community project on a small island near Manuel Antonio called El Cocal.
+So, we have started a community project on a small island near Quepos and Manuel Antonio called El Cocal.

 When you hop on the ferry and cross over to El Cocal, you get transported to a different side of Costa Rica.
-The people of El Cocal may have very little, but the community is rich in history and multiculturality: a vibrant mix between Nicaraguan, Costa Rican, and other Latin American cultures.
+The people of El Cocal may have very little, but the community is rich in history and multiculturality: a vibrant mix of Nicaraguan, Costa Rican, and other Central American cultures.
 The people who live on this small island want to support each other.

 We met one Costa Rican woman, Anabelle, an anthropologist and resident of El Cocal, who is working with the youth and helping them retrace their unknown family history.
 If successful, there will be a huge family tree available for all of El Cocal to see with the residents’ respective roots.

-We met directly with a community leader and convenience store owner, Giovanni, to discuss what Under30Experiences can do to support El Cocal.
-From what Giovanni tells us, the families in the neighborhood have a lot to offer, but little resources to execute their ambitions.
-We want to empower the El Cocal community to take care of their home and improve their situation.
+One of our friends in the community, Giovanni, a community leader and convenience store owner, tells us, the families in the neighborhood have a lot to offer but few resources to execute their ambitions.
+The leaders in the community agree that projects like ours empower the El Cocal community to take care of their community and improve their situation.

 How are we doing this?
 Here is the yummy part.

-Many different families from El Cocal have welcomed us into their neighborhood and offered to teach us how to cook delicious traditional food in their colorful Community Center-turned kitchen.
-Our budget spent at the National Park now creates a beautiful cultural exchange between our travelers and the kind community of El Cocal.
+Many different families from El Cocal have welcomed us into their neighborhood and offered to teach us how to cook delicious traditional food in their colorful Community Center-turned-kitchen.
+This creates a beautiful cultural exchange between our travelers and the kind community of El Cocal.

-We hope you welcome this new change with an open mind, as we have worked hard to make our itineraries more impactful for both the communities we are working in and for YOU.
+We hope you welcome this new change with an open mind, as we have worked hard to make our itineraries more impactful for both the communities we are working in and for you, the traveler.

 --

-Interested in taking part of the El Cocal Cooking Experience and visiting Manuel Antonio National Park?
+Interested in taking part in the El Cocal Cooking Experience and visiting Manuel Antonio National Park?
 Join us in Costa Rica!